Miami vs. Washington State Sun Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 Over/Under Insights

-- The combined points per game average of the two teams, 62.5, is three points above Friday's over/under.
+- Washington State's games have gone over 59.5 points in four of 12 chances this season.

-- This contest's total is 6.8 points greater than the 52.7 these two squads combine to allow per game this season.
+- The two teams combine to score 62.5 points per game, three more than the total in this contest.

-- Hurricanes games this season feature an average total of 59.9 points, a number 0.4 points higher than Friday's over/under.
+- This contest's total is 6.8 points more than the 52.7 these two squads combine to surrender per game this season.

-- The 59.5 total in this game is 3.2 points above the 56.3 average total in Cougars games this season.
+- In 2021, games involving the Cougars have averaged a total of 56.3 points, 3.2 fewer than this game's set over/under.

 Miami Stats and Trends